Published on: 11 Sep , 2024

 In one of our podcast episodes, Monica Sindwani suggested these steps to help you get started on a solution:

-Step 2: Categorize the tickets into different case reason buckets.
-For example, onboarding issues, feature âXâ issues, bugs, etc.
+Step 2: Sort tickets into case categories, such as onboarding issues, feature “X” issues, and bugs

 Customer education activities help you understand how your customers interact with your product.
 For example, you can get insights on: